 - Finally, drag the Fill Handle to the rest of the cells.

-Read More: How to Concatenate Names in Excel (5 Easy Ways)
+Read More: How to Concatenate with Space in Excel

 Reason 3: Show Formulas Option Is Enabled